Nasrullah-7779r/hisab_app/README.md

 # hisaap_app

-A Flutter project which provide a debit or credit amount against user of the App in real time.
+It is a Flutter based Android project.
+Its calculate the expenses done by the users and provide a debit or credit amount against each user of the App in real time.

 ## Getting Started